 Miscellaneous Topics: Basically, there are some other minor topics as well which you must look into such as the traditional knowledge and folklore, the interface between IPR and competition law, the role of IPR in technology transfer and economic development and finally IPR and digital environment (software patents, digital copyrights, etc.)

-Hence, it can be concluded that for the CLAT PG 2026 in Intellectual Property Rights IPR, you can hold on to your results by consistent study, staying informed on recent developments and current affairs and thorough practice are crucial for effective preparation in IPR for the CLAT PG exam.
+Hence, it can be concluded that for the CLAT PG 2026 in Intellectual Property Rights IPR, you can hold on to your results by consistent study, staying informed on recent developments and current affairs, and thorough practice are crucial for effective preparation in IPR for the CLAT PG exam.

-You may also others CLAT PG Topics
+You may also find other CLAT PG Topics

 A trademark in India is valid in India for 10 years, renewable indefinitely.